bclindner/chipbot/README.md

 ## Chipbot

 Chipbot is an IRC bot that tracks karma of users.
+Karma is a stat tracked just for fun - if you see someone say something funny or interesting, "++" them!
+You can also "--" if you're feeling salty...

 Chipbot is an offshoot of Bamboo.
 Original Bamboo source can be found [here](https://github.com/vgmoose/bamboo).